What is the American College of Norway

 Siv is the Office & Accounting Manager.
 She is from Os in the western part of Norway, but has lived in the area since 1974.
 She has been with ACN since 1993 and is likely the first person you will meet here.
 She handles the college’s finances and assists with information about such things as rent and student tuition payments.

-Nick is the Marketing and Activities Coordinator.
+Nick is the Director of Marketing and Events.
 Originally from Wisconsin, college proved to be a pivotal time where he became fully engaged with various activities including studying abroad, which further led to working abroad in South Korea and attending the University of Oslo for his master’s degree.
 Nick is determined to help students get involved and take full advantage of all the opportunities college presents.

 Vanessa is the Student Advisor from Winnipeg, Canada.
 She selected the University of North Dakota to obtain her Masters of Science in Speech-Language Pathology.
 There she met her husband, an ACN alum, also studying at UND.
 Upon graduating, they lived in Winnipeg for almost a decade working in their respective fields.
 Together with their young son, they have recently moved back to his hometown Moss, and are enjoying all that Norway has to offer.